junrui-liu/cs162/src/syllabus.md

 #### Wellbeing and Mental Health
 Personal concerns such as stress, anxiety, relationships, depression, cultural differences, can interfere with your ability to succeed and thrive.
 If you are experiencing any difficulties meeting class requirements, or any difficulties in your personal life, please contact UCSB Counseling and Psychological Services.
-For information, please call (805-893-4411) or visit their [web site](https://caps.sa.ucsb.edu/).
+For information, please call <a href="tel:805-893-4411">(805) 893-4411</a> or visit [their web site](https://caps.sa.ucsb.edu/).
 In addition, UCSB has [tons of resources](https://wellbeing.ucsb.edu/) to help you gain the information, skills, and support systems you need to thrive and succeed academically.

-#### Food Security and Calfresh
+#### Basic Needs

-If you are facing any challenges securing food, and believe this may affect your performance in the class, you are urged to meet with a Food Security and Calfresh Advocate, who is aware of the broad variety of resources that UCSB has to offer.
-You are also urged to contact the instructor or teaching assistant if you are comfortable doing so.
+If you are facing any challenges securing food or finding housing, you are urged to meet with a [Calfresh Advocate and Basic Needs Peer Advisor](https://basicneeds.ucsb.edu/resources/basic-needs-peer-advising), who is aware of the broad variety of resources that UCSB has to offer.
+You are also urged to contact me or the TA if you are comfortable doing so.
 Please visit [basicneeds.ucsb.edu](https://basicneeds.ucsb.edu/) for additional resources including [Calfresh](https://basicneeds.ucsb.edu/resources/food/calfresh), the [AS Food Bank](https://foodbank.as.ucsb.edu/), and more.